 - $155 (plus tax) for tickets purchased on the night of the event.

-Discounts are available, though.
-Guests that have Annual Passes or are members of Disney's Vacation Club can save $30/ticket (making the total with discount $115 plus tax).
+Discounts were available, though.
+Guests that had Annual Passes or were members of Disney’s Vacation Club could save $30/ticket (making the total with discount $115 plus tax).

-Remember: your ticket will get you into the park starting at 7 pm so while it is pricey, it gives you 6 hours worth of park time, with several hours of that including free snacks, special entertainment, and access to most of the attractions.
+Remember: your ticket would get you into the park starting at 7 pm so while it was pricey, it gave you 6 hours worth of park time, with several hours of that including free snacks, special entertainment, and access to most of the attractions.

-We love the After Hours events at Magic Kingdom and think that if you're looking to add something special to a trip, this is a fantastic option.
+We love the After Hours events at Magic Kingdom and think that if you were looking to add something special to a trip, this was a fantastic option.

 How to get tickets

-To purchase tickets you have a couple of options:
+To purchase tickets you had a couple of options: